PAROL

 Taste of Christmas

 Enjoy a free sampling of traditional Filipino desserts and delicacies served during the Christmas season that is sure to take your tastebuds on a trip back to the Philippines.
+Since the very first Parol Lantern Festival, community food vendors have contributed to the Taste of Christmas!

+Samples are provided by our own community vendors such as Kababayan Restaurant, Ate Tess of JT’s Restaurant, and many more.
 Pre-register to get in the priority line for Taste of Christmas tickets for a sweet taste of your favorite Filipino holiday treats!

 Parol Stroll